polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 !!!info
  There are two extrinsics which allow you to place orders for on-demand coretime:

- - `onDemandAssignmentProvider.placeOrderAllowDeath` will
- [reap](https://wiki.polkadot.network/docs/learn-accounts#existential-deposit-and-reaping){target=\blank} the account once the provided funds run out.
+ - [`onDemandAssignmentProvider.placeOrderAllowDeath`](https://paritytech.github.io/polkadot-sdk/master/polkadot_runtime_parachains/on_demand/pallet/dispatchables/fn.place_order_allow_death.html){target=\_blank} - will [reap](https://wiki.polkadot.network/docs/learn-accounts#existential-deposit-and-reaping){target=\blank} the account once the provided funds run out.

- - `onDemandAssignmentProvider.placeOrderKeepAlive` includes a check which will **not** reap the account if the provided funds will run out, ensuring the account is kept alive.
+ - [`onDemandAssignmentProvider.placeOrderKeepAlive`](https://paritytech.github.io/polkadot-sdk/master/polkadot_runtime_parachains/on_demand/pallet/dispatchables/fn.place_order_keep_alive.html){target=\_blank} - includes a check which will **not** reap the account if the provided funds will run out, ensuring the account is kept alive.

-With each successful on-demand extrinsic, the parachain head changes (you may have to zoom out on the browser for parachain head details to show up on Polkadot-JS UI).
+With each successful on-demand extrinsic, the parachain head changes (you may have to zoom out on the browser for parachain head details to show up on the Polkadot.Js Apps interface).

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-10.webp)